hl7-eu/gravitate-health/input/pagecontent/12-1-OperationDefinition-annotation-notes.md

-The following section contains an example of an invocation using the ePI Bundle and Base64 encoded IPS.
+The following section contains an example of an invocation using the ePI Bundle and receiving a annotated ePI.

-The example ePI content is copied from [here](Bundle-bundlepackageleaflet-2d49ae46735143c1323423b7aea24165.html).
+The example *IN*  **Raw ePI** content is copied from [here](Bundle-bundlepackageleaflet-2d49ae46735143c1323423b7aea24165.html).

-The example IPS content is copied from [here](https://build.fhir.org/ig/hl7-eu/gravitate-health-ips/Bundle-gravitate-maria.html)
+The example *OUT* **annotated ePI** content is copied from [here](Bundle-Processedbundlekarvea.html).

 A Postman collection for example requests can be found [here](https://github.com/hl7-eu/gravitate-health/blob/master/Gravitate.postman_collection.json)